teambit/docs/docs/quick-start.md

 Alternatively, you can use [bit.dev](https://bit.dev) cloud hosting to share components.
 To share components via bit.dev server.

 - [Create an account](https://bit.dev/signup) on bit.dev
-- Follow the steps on bit.dev to create a collection.
-On your newly created collection page you can see the export command that you will later use to export the components.
+- Follow the steps on bit.dev to create a scope.
+On your newly created scope page you can see the export command that you will later use to export the components.

 [Run bit login](/docs/apis/cli-all#login) to your own server or to bit.dev (if you are already logged in the browser, bit login will automatically log in to that account).